-Every effort was made to ensure that the information in this handbook was correct at the time of printing.
-However, students are encouraged to check with the Faculty Office as well as the respective departments during the course of the academic year for updates, corrections as well as omissions that may have been detected subsequent to the completion of this handbook.
+Every effort was made to ensure that the information in this Handbook was accurate at the time of publication.
+However, students are encouraged to check the Faculty's website as well as their respective departments during the course of the academic year for updates, corrections, and any omissions that may have emerged since its publication.